calmm-js/karet.util/README.md

 given only ordinary values as inputs, they return immediately with the result value.
 OTOH, when such a function is given at least an observable as an input, they return an observable of results.
-Lifted functions are indicated in this documentation by marking lifted arguments and results with an asterisk `&ast;`.
+Lifted functions are indicated in this documentation by marking lifted arguments and results with an asterisk `*`.

 ### Misc